aluedtke7/shoppinglist/README.md

 ## Technical description

-There are database tables (PocketBase Collections) used in this app:
+These are the database tables (PocketBase Collections) used in this app:
 - 'shoppinglist'
 - 'recipes'
 - 'recipe_articles'

 The 'shoppinglist' collection has the following fields:
-- `active` : Bool
+- `active` : Bool – when true, the article is shown in the shopping list, else it's shown in the article list
 - `amount` : Number, Min=0, Max=100
-- `inCart` : Bool
+- `inCart` : Bool – when true, the article is displayed struck through in the shopping list
 - `article` : Plain text, Min length=1, Max length=120, Nonempty, Unique
 - `shop` : Plain text, Max length=80